 Skip to main content

-As fraudsters increasingly leverage new technologies and tactics to create more sophisticated scams, it's important to have conversations with older friends and family members to help them better understand how to identify and avoid fraud.
+As fraudsters increasingly leverage new technologies and tactics to engage in sophisticated scams, it is important to have conversations with older friends and family members to help them better understand how to identify and avoid fraud.

-"Seniors are often targeted by fraudsters because they are perceived to have more wealth and presumed to be less knowledgeable about navigating online," says Adrienne Vickery, Associate Vice President, North American Fraud Operations, Customer, Colleague & Strategic Initiatives, TD Bank Group.
+"Seniors are often targeted by scammers because they are perceived to have more wealth and presumed to be less knowledgeable about navigating online," said Adrienne Vickery, Associate Vice President, Canadian Fraud Management, TD.

-"It's increasingly important to stay aware of the latest fraud trends and scams and share your knowledge with the seniors in your life to help protect one another from falling victim to fraud," she said.
+"It's increasingly important to stay aware of the latest fraud and scam trends and share your knowledge with the seniors in your life to help protect one another from falling victim to fraud.”

 Here are some tips to help guide a conversation about how fraud can impact seniors:

-• Learn to recognize common scams: Talk to the seniors in your life about how to spot some of the more common types of scams – including romance scams, investment scams, and the grandparent scam.
-The Canadian Anti-Fraud Centre is a great resource for current fraud trends.
+Talk to the seniors in your life about how to spot some of the more common types of scams – including romance scams, investment scams, and grandparent scams.
+The Canadian Anti-Fraud Centre is an up-to-date resource for learning about current fraud trends.

-• Encourage seniors you know to keep an eye on their finances: Suggest signing up for online and telephone banking so they can regularly review their account activity.
-If they have a mobile phone, suggest they sign up for text message fraud alerts from their bank.
+Inform seniors that they have an obligation to regularly review their account activity.
+If they have a mobile phone, suggest that they sign up for text message fraud alerts from their bank.

-• Tell seniors you know that it's okay to ask for help: Remind them that if something seems strange or too good to be true, it's okay to ask a trusted friend for a second opinion.
+Remind seniors that if something seems strange or too good to be true, they should ask a trusted friend or family member for a second opinion.

 Want to learn more about your money?